Trinh Mai, Seeds (2022)

 Faculty Director's Welcome

 In addition, Asian American Studies frequently holds events on focused topics of interest and importance in Asian America.
-Just in the last year, we held sessions on affirmative action in Asian America; racial justice in college admissions; presented an immersive theater production featuring taiko, big-band jazz, and swing dance in the context of Japanese American incarceration in WWII; had several book talks, guest lecturers, and panel presentations, and sponsored students to attend the annual Association of American Studies Conference.
+Just in the last year, we held a joint film screening and panel on Japanese American incarceration, welcomed scholars for guest lectures, put on a teach-in on abolition in Asian America, sponsored students to attend the annual Association of American Studies Conference in Seattle, held a student activism panel, and more.

 We anticipate another exciting year of courses and events in Asian American Studies and hope that you find a fit in what we have to offer!